 - Residents under 16 years of age (also do not need a trout license).

 - Resident, active-duty members of the armed forces while on official leave.
-However, when trout fishing they must have copy of leave papers in their possession.
+However, when trout fishing they must have copy of their Military Orders in their possession.

 - Tenants, on the land they rent and occupy, are not required to have a license, but must have the written permission of the landowner.

-- Guests fishing in individually owned private ponds.
+- Guests fishing on individually owned private ponds.